xwmx/nb/README.md

 code
 ```

-Unset a setting and revert to default:
+Use `nb settings unset` to unset a setting and revert to default:

 ```bash
 > nb settings unset editor